 During 1996, we entered into a 30-year capital lease for a building with our principal stockholder and chairman, which was the headquarters of the discontinued Cellular operation.
 Payments on the capital lease were based upon the construction costs of the building and the then-current interest rates.
 This capital lease was refinanced in December 2006 and the lease expires on November 30, 2026.
 The effective interest rate on the capital lease obligation is 8%.
-The Company subleases the building to Personal Communication Devices, LLC (Formerly UTStarcom) for monthly payments of \$50 for a term of three years, which expires October 31, 2012.
-In September 2012, the Company signed a new lease agreement with Airtyme Communications LLC to sublease the building beginning November 1, 2012 for monthly payments of \$60 for a term of three years, terminating on October 31, 2015.
+The Company subleases the building to Airtyme Communications LLC for monthly payments of \$60 for a term of three years, which expires October 15, 2015.
 We also lease another facility from our principal stockholder which expires on November 30, 2016.